guettli/programming-guidelines/README.md

 ### Write a diary

 I think it helps to write a diary.
-Sitting down and writing about the last days help you to reflect the things you did.
-I helps you to focus on your goals.
+Sitting down and writing about the last days help you to reflect on the things you did.
+It helps you to focus on your goals.
 Do you have goals?
 I found out that late (age of 40).
 A diary is fun to read several months later.
 I try to do it at least once a week.
 I have three types of diaries.

-One on facebook readable for everyone.
+One on Facebook readable for everyone.
 It contains things from my daily life, written in german. <https://www.facebook.com/thomas.guttler.52>

-There is one on google-plus which contains IT topics (open source, python, linux, PostgreSQL), written in english and readable by everyone.
+There is one on google-plus which contains IT topics (open source, python, Linux, PostgreSQL), written in English and readable by everyone.
 <https://plus.google.com/112821159206665920618>

 And there is a private which I maintain with Anki.
-Anki is a flash card app.
-The front side is the question and the back side is the answer.
-I use the first side for the date and one to three words, and the back side contains the text.
+Anki is a flashcard app.
+The front side is the question and the backside is the answer.
+I use the first side for the date and one to three words, and the backside contains the text.
 This way I can ask myself what was on my mind these days.
 But all this should be fun, not a burden.

 ### The Bus factor